csev/cc4e/book/chap06.md

 when picking apart externally-defined data.

-Other restrictions to bear in mind: fields are unsigned; they may be stored only in it's (or, equivalently, unsigned's); they are not arrays;
+Other restrictions to bear in mind: fields are unsigned; they may be stored only in `int`'s (or, equivalently, `unsigned`'s); they are not arrays;
-they do not have addresses, so the &amp; operator cannot be applied to them.
+they do not have addresses, so the & operator cannot be applied to them.

 6.8 Unions
 ----------